 Learn how to draw a great looking Blood Donor Day Poster with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Blood Donor Day Poster drawing.

 Today, we're going to show you how to draw a DIY Blood Donor Day poster.
 You can (and should!) have fun designing your own posters.
 This design is made to be readable from a distance and easy to draw.

 Let's break it down!

 Choose simple colors for this poster.
 To be readable from a distance, the majority of the poster should be light, neutral colors—in this example, most things other than the skin are a shade of light blue.

 Scroll down for a downloadable PDF of this tutorial.